 So, here we are recommending the Asus Prime B660-Plus, what’s essentially the ATX equivalent of the Micro-ATX B660M-A. Aside from its larger form-factor, the Plus model distinguishes itself with a more robust heatsink (it covers the top VRMs as well as those to the left of the CPU socket) and an additional M.2 slot.
 All three of these boast PCIe 4.0 connectivity.

 Lastly, the B660-Plus opts to swap one PCIe x16 slot for two x1s, so unfortunately you won’t be able to run triple graphics cards on this board.
-If this doesn’t present any problem for you and you’re in the market for a full-sized motherboard, the B660-Plus’ $140-ish price tag is very appealing.
+This shouldn’t present any issue for most users, so if you’re in the market for a full-sized motherboard, the B660-Plus’ $140-ish price tag makes it one of the best ATX motherboards for 12th-gen i3 and 400-series i5 processors.

-Last but not least, we have the Prime H670-Plus D4 made by (drumroll please) Asus.
+Last but not least, we have the Prime H670-Plus D4 made yet again by Asus.
 It’s another full-ATX model with more or less the same feature set as the B660-Plus or B660M-A.

 That’s not to say they’re identical.
 This board differs from the others in a few ways: Seven USB ports are the most of any board listed thus far.
 Compared to the B660-Plus, the H670-Plus packs in an additional PCIe x16 slot while retaining the two x1s.
 It loses the top VRM heatsink but still looks pretty solid with a branded chipset heatsink as well as one on the primary M.2 drive and the VRMs west of the CPU.